MuhammadWaleed14/Python_Appium_Framework/README.md

     * **pip install pytest**
     * **pip install Appium-Python-Client**
 ## Frameworks/Tools/Patterns used
 1. Language: Python
 2. Driver: Appium WebDriver - Enables user to write tests for multiple platforms (Android/IOS) using the same WebDriver API
-3. Test runner: Pytest
+3. Test runner: Pytest - It is a testing framework that helps you to write simple and scalable test cases for databases, APIs, or UI.
+It also allows you to run tests in Parallel
 4. IDE: PyCharm
-5. Design Pattern: Page Object Model – To reducing duplication and minimization of the efforts involved in code
+5. Design Pattern: Page Object Model – To reducing duplication and minimization of the efforts involved in code maintenance, increase reusability, makes code more modular
 6. Android Studio: To Launch an Emulator
 7. Appium Server
 8. Appium Inspector: To identify objects